Home

 About

 A Computer Hero came to Corvallis in 2009, arriving from Orange County, CA, where the company thrived for ten years.
-Bob, in this company and for corporations, has worked on computers, software, and networking for more than 30 years.
+Bob, in this company and for corporations, has worked on computers, software, and networking for more than 35 years.
 I’ve helped small businesses, professional offices, non-profits, residences, and large corporations.
 My work is efficient, knowledgeable, considerate, and remarkably cost-effective.
-If I cannot help you on-site, I offer convenient equipment pickup and return.
+If I cannot help you on-site, I offer convenient equipment pickup and return, usually without charge.

 Heroic Advice